fogleman/Craft/README.md

 https://craft.michaelfogleman.com/

-You can run your own server or connect to mine.
-The server uses the same SQLite database format as the client running standalone.

 #### Client

+You can connect to a server with command line arguments...

     ./craft michaelfogleman.com

+Or, with the "/online" command in the game itself.

+    /online michaelfogleman.com

 #### Server

+You can run your own server or connect to mine.
 The server is written in Python but requires a compiled DLL so it can perform the terrain generation just like the client.

     gcc -std=c99 -O3 -shared -o world -I src -I deps/noise deps/noise/noise.c src/world.c
     python server.py [HOST [PORT]]